-The Bavarian giants recovered from their Champions League humiliation with a win over Hamburg and Guardiola feels it sets them up perfectly for their meeting with BVB
+The Bavarian giants recovered from their Champions League humiliation with a win over Hamburg and their coach feels it sets them up perfectly for their meeting with BVB

 The champions went into the fixture at the Imtech Arena on the back of a 5-0 aggregate Champions League semi-final humiliation at the hands of Real Madrid, thus losing the chance to retain their European crown.

 Real hammered Bayern 4-0 at Allianz Arena on Tuesday, with Guardiola and his football philosophy coming under intense scrutiny, but the Bavarian side bounced back comfortably in Hamburg.

 Mario Gotze notched twice and the visitors' other goals came from Thomas Muller and Claudio Pizarro, with the latter burying an audacious overhead kick.